dotnet/designs/proposed/vcpkg.md

 ## Q & A

 - Why use vcpkg instead of another package manager?
-    - Vcpkg is already used by many teams at Microsoft, and is already used by many of the dependencies that we may want to consume.
+    - Vcpkg is already used by many teams at Microsoft, and is already supported by many of the dependencies that we may want to consume.
     - Vcpkg is cross-platform.
+    - Vcpkg allows us to define custom target triples so we can add support for our packages for our targets.
     - Vcpkg allows CMake consumers to consume dependencies as if they were installed on the machine instead of requiring custom CMake logic to find dependencies.
 Supporting changing a package between a vcpkg and system dependency would require more work with other package managers.
 - What is vcpkg's minimum toolset requirements?
 Do these conflict with the requirements for .NET?
     - Vcpkg requires CMake 3.14 or newer.
 We require 3.20 or newer, so we should be fine.